 It’s really important to know that essentially all car rental rates quoted from travel comparison sites (eg Expedia, Travelocity etc) or car rental companies directly typically don’t include this insurance in their quoted price.
 The result is a shock on your part when you get a good “deal” and then are forced to pay upwards of $10-30 USD per day at the rental desk if you book in this way.
 Do your calculations and read the terms and conditions and make sure you know how much you’ll pay all up.

-In summary, read the T&Cs in detail before you book and ensure you have the correct insurance.
+In summary, read the T&Cs in minute detail before you book and ensure you have the correct insurance.
 That way, when you get to the rental desk, if they demand you buy some insurance, you can refuse and point out why.
-In my experience, the person at the desk always tries to up-sell you insurance, fuel, GPS etc, presumably because they’re working on commission.
+In my experience, the person at the desk always tries to up-sell you insurance, fuel, GPS etc, even if you already have it, because they’re working on commission.

 Lastly, if you’re thinking of driving without being on the rental agreement or without the correct insurance, you’re in for pain if you get pulled over by the police or hit/are hit by someone.
 Don’t cut corners; it’s possible to get a great deal on a rental without getting screwed at the counter.